-The course offers an exploration of central problems and arguments in Western Philosophy, including: Knowledge (What does knowledge amount to?
-What are its foundations?
-Do Reality (What kinds of things are there in the world? we ever know anything for sure?).
-Are there only concrete objects like tables and chairs, or are there also abstract objects, like numbers or qualities?).
-Authority and the state (What is the basis of our obligation to the state?
-What is the (moral) status of the state?).
-Foundation of morality and justice (What grounds are there to consider something right or wrong, just or unjust?).
-Personal Identity (What is it to be a person?
-What does it take a person to persist from one time to another?).
-Beauty and taste (Is beauty a matter of taste?).
-The meaning of life (What does it all mean...?
-How to value/evaluate (human) existence.)The course is organised thematically around these central concerns of Western Philosophy.
-We will study fragments of philosophical texts that deal with each of these problems, emphasising how the authors engage with different types of philosophical discourse and approaches: for instance, by the use of thought experiments, fictional narratives, puzzles, or paradoxes.
-The course is divided into three sections, each of them taught by a teacher from one of AUC's three majors (natural science, social science, humanities).
+The course offers an exploration of central problems and arguments around the theme of 'foundations' in Western Philosophy, including: Ontology and metaphysics (What kinds of things are there in the world?
+Are there only concrete objects like tables and chairs, or are there also abstract objects, like numbers or qualities?)
+Beauty, Taste, Aesthetic Judgments (What is an aesthetic experience, (how) can we ground Aesthetic Judgments.
+Are there standards of Taste?
+What is the ontological status of a work of art?)
+State legitimacy and just government (What is the basis of the state's authority?
+What type of government is morally justified or not?)
+The course is organized thematically around these central concerns of Western Philosophy.
+We will study fragments of philosophical texts that deal with each of these problems, emphasizing how the authors engage with different types of philosophical discourse and approaches: for instance, by the use of thought experiments, fictional narratives, puzzles, or paradoxes.
+The course is divided into three sections, each of them taught by a teacher from one of AUC's three majors (natural science, humanities, social science).
+The first focuses on ontology and metaphysics, the second on aesthetics, and the third on foundations of the state and authority.
 Each teacher brings their own specific background to bear on the philosophical questions and methods discussed.
-In this way the course is accessible and interesting for students with a philosophical interest from any of the majors.
+In this way, the course is accessible and interesting for students with a philosophical interest from any of the majors.
+It is offered in semester 2.